lana-adamowicz/supply-chain-commercial-performance-analytics/README.md

 ## 💻 2.
 Data Engineering & Power Query Pipeline (Back-end)
   To ensure high file performance and prevent Excel from freezing or slowing down, **all possible calculations were shifted to Power Query**:

-* **Data Cleansing:** Standardized text fields, eliminated duplicates, and aligned date data types.
+* **Data Cleansing:** Standardized text fields, eliminated duplicates, and aligned data types.
 * **Feature Engineering:** Implemented business logic directly into Power Query to compute financial and logistical metrics (`Revenue`, `Lead Time`, `Delivery Delay`) and extracted `Month Names` to optimize data modeling.
 * **Documentation:** Added clear comments and notes to key transformation steps for absolute process reproducibility.